Home > All Recipes > Frosting > Peanut Buttery Whipped Ganache Frosting

 Is it frosting or a creamy, eat-from-the-spoon chocolate treat?
 Make this peanut butter ganache frosting, decide for yourself, and tell me you couldn’t resist eating it straight from the bowl!
 Rich ganache and creamy peanut butter are whipped to fluffy perfection, with flavors reminiscent of your favorite peanut butter cup candy.

 I originally set out to make a simple chocolate ganache frosting to go with the chocolate ganache filled cookie cups I was making.
 But I wanted to test different flavors.
-It’s a work hazard I suppose as a professional baker.
-Always looking at new and creative ways to try different flavors and techniques in the recipes I create.
+It’s a work hazard I suppose as a professional home baker.

 And there it was: the Costco-size peanut butter jar sitting by the toaster.
 I was immediately reminded of my chocolate peanut butter small batch cupcakes and how irresistible those are.
 So there it went; a couple of peanut butter dollops into the first test batch of this frosting.

 Holy smokes!
 It was one of those Instagram moments.
 You know the ones – where the food blogger eats a bite of their creation on camera and drops their spoon or says mmm-mmm.
-Now, we all know I have yet to make one of those videos, but if I did, that is what would have happened.
+I couldn’t stop eating this whipped peanut butter ganache frosting.
+And I don’t know if it was a good or bad thing that I tested it 3 times. 🙂

 Step-by-Step Photos